Northern Khorat Plateau moist deciduous forests: Flora and fauna

 About 42% is given over to agriculture, about 50% is closed or open forest, and the remainder is urbanized, scrub, or water.
 Most of the forest is semi-evergreen deciduous trees, characterized by Lagerstroemia angustifolia (a species of myrtle tree), Afzelia xylocarpa, Xylia xylocarpa (a hardwood with bright yellow flowers), Peltophorum dasyrrhachis (another deciduous tree with yellow flowers), and the Burma padauk (Pterocarpus macrocarpus).

 Within the forests of this ecoregion, the dry evergreen portion contain more species of mammals than the deciduous forest which produces less suitable food.
 Mammal species include the endangered Pileated gibbon (Hylobates pileatus) and the endangered wild Asian elephant (Elephas maximus).
 There are also sites of high biodiversity along the banks of the Mekong River, with extensive habitat of shifting sand bars and exposed bedrock.
 A popular cover in these riverine habitats is willow-leaved water croton (Homonoia riparia) which grows in wet soils near the river.

-Protected Areas
+Protected areas

-A little more than 2% of the ecoregion is Protected:
+2.35% of the ecoregion is in protected areas.
+Protected areas include: